7 Things you can do to make sure your kids aren't emotionally neglected

 Emotional neglect can make your child feel that their feelings don't matter.
 As they grow older, they will start bottling up their emotions, and grow up with feelings of negativity in their hearts.

 One of the major causes of emotional neglect is that parents may not have enough time to spend with their kids.
 Oftentimes, they may also forget that they are dealing with a child who looks at things differently compared to adults.

 What can parents do to make sure their kids aren't neglected?

 Here's a list of what you can do as a parent to make sure that your kids don't suffer from emotional neglect:

-- Make them feel confident.
 Confidence helps your child feel more emotionally stable and makes them less prone to feeling that they're not capable of doing things themselves.

-- Teach them to love themselves.
 Parents should teach their children to love themselves for who they are and to not let anyone else make them feel otherwise.
 Let them know what they are capable of, and they will be better for it.

-- Spend more time with your children.
 Nothing beats the quality time that parents spend with their kids.
 You don't have to do anything special, just talk to your children, tell them stories, share your experiences, and make them feel that you genuinely want to be with them and that you want to spend time with them.